 Responsible Alternatives to Non-Compliant Ebikes

-Opt for type-approved electric bicycles with visible EN 15194 or UL 2849 certification.
-Brands like Trek and Specialized offer performance-optimized models within legal limits.
-For cargo transport needs, consider EU-approved pedelecs with 250W motors instead of DIY high-power conversions.
+Opt for type-approved electric bicycles with visible safety certification.
+Many manufacturers offer performance-optimized models that operate within legal limits.
+For cargo transport needs, consider approved pedelecs with standard motors instead of high-power DIY conversions.
 Regular maintenance checks on brake systems and torque sensors further enhance safety.